syracard/kingdom-of-vallonde/admin/Family Heirlooms.md

 77. Twin Rings of Wonder - If two magic-users wearing these rings high-five as an Action, they can combine their two Spellcasting Ability stats and cast one spell at that level on their next turn.
 Has 5 charges, can be recharged by heating them with dragonfire.
 78. Physician’s Pendant - A pendant with a small cross engraved on it.
 After casting a spell that restores a creature’s hit points, the wearer rolls a d20.
 On a 17 or higher roll, the healing spell does not cost the user a spell slot.
 Upon a success, this feature cannot be used again until after a long rest.
 79. Wabbajack - A gnarled-wood staff that randomly curses one target with a Wild Magic Surge d100 curse randomly rolled by the caster.
 Can only be used once per day.
 80. Water-Repellent Bedroll - A bedroll that creates a mild water repellent barrier around it as long as someone is laying on it.
 A gift made for a traveling merchant so that he wouldn’t worry about sleeping in the rain.
-Allows the user to survive in inclement weather without receiving damage.<br>97.
-Wind Sword - A steel cutlass that resembles a giant feather.
+Allows the user to survive in inclement weather without receiving damage.
+81. Wind Sword - A steel cutlass that resembles a giant feather.
 Has three charges.
 One charge can be expended to give one attack a Gust knockback effect of 10 feet, or all three can be expended at once to imbue one attack with 20 foot Gust knockback with a failed DC13 strength save.
-81. Vest of Buoyancy - A small leather vest enchanted to magically float when exposed to water.
+82. Vest of Buoyancy - A small leather vest enchanted to magically float when exposed to water.
 Commissioned by a noble after his daughter almost drowned in the estate fish pond.<br>100.